 Rivers weave through NSW like a gang of fidgety snakes, and if you’re unlucky (or lucky depending on your preference) you may even spot one of the slimy wrigglers.
-Admittedly, water in Outback NSW is relatively scarce but certainly around Sydney, all the way up the coast and into the more mountainous rural NSW the options for a gentle to moderate multi-day paddle are bountiful.
+Admittedly, water in Outback NSW is relatively scarce but certainly around Sydney, all the way up the coast and into the more mountainous areas of rural NSW the options for a gentle to moderate multi-day paddle are bountiful.

 There are some amazing resources out there to help you plan your adventure, but our top recommendations include Kangaroo Valley (which we did with 20 of us!), Royal National Park, Hawkesbury River, Tumut River, Murrumbidgee River (nr Wagga Wagga) and Macquarie River (nr Dubbo).
 For the even more adventurous, the Nymbodia Region and Kosciuszko National Park should throw a few slippery ones at you.

-# 2 Surf Adventure and Beach Party
+# 2 Surf Adventure And Beach Party

 Hardcore Factor 1/5

-Between me and thee, I’m going let you in on a little secret… Australia is a pretty sizeable island abound with beaches.
+Between me and thee, I’m going let you in on a little secret… Australia is a pretty sizeable island abounding with beaches.
 2,137km of coastline to be precise, with 892 beaches and seven of Australia’s national surfing reserves to explore with your board.
 In a nutshell, there’s a wave out there with your name on it.

 Whether you flap about in the surf with all the style and grace of Gina Rhinehart pole dancing, or ride tubes like a pro, there is something for all skill levels.
-There’s a plethora of sites out to help you plan your trip – WannaSurf is a great starting point.
+There’s a plethora of sites out there to help you plan your trip – WannaSurf is a great starting point.